PowerShell

 PowerShell is a task automation and configuration management program from Microsoft, consisting of a command-line shell and the associated scripting language.
 Initially a Windows component only, known as Windows PowerShell, it was made open-source and cross-platform on August 18, 2016, with the introduction of PowerShell Core.
 The former is built on the .NET Framework, the latter on .NET (previously .NET Core).

-PowerShell is bundled with all currently supported Windows versions, and can also be installed on MacOS and Linux.
+PowerShell is bundled with all currently supported Windows versions, and can also be installed on macOS and Linux.
 Since Windows 10 build 14971, PowerShell replaced Command Prompt (cmd.exe) and became the default command shell for File Explorer.

 In PowerShell, administrative tasks are generally performed via cmdlets (pronounced command-lets), which are specialized .NET classes implementing a particular operation.
 These work by accessing data in different data stores, like the file system or Windows Registry, which are made available to PowerShell via providers.
 Third-party developers can add cmdlets and providers to PowerShell.
 Cmdlets may be used by scripts, which may in turn be packaged into modules.
 Cmdlets work in tandem with the .NET API.